 The Basics of Campsite Reservations with Alberta Parks

-- Alberta Parks only lets you book single sites 90 days in advance of the time you will begin your camping trip.
-SO, this means that if you plan to camp on the May Long Weekend, you can reserve a site starting on Tuesday February 20th.
+- Alberta Parks lets you book campsites 90 days in advance of the time you will begin your camping trip.
+This means that if you plan to camp on the May Long Weekend, you can reserve a site starting on Tuesday February 20th.

 - You can book a site for up to 16 days in a row.

 - You need to have an account with Alberta Parks reservation system: reserve.albertaparks.ca

 - Make your account now so that you are not wasting time on the day you need to book!

 Think about your needs and wants and create a list of parks using the filters on the Find a Park tool.
 Some things to consider include: